RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-10-05_Reddit_comments.md

 https://old.reddit.com/r/worldnews/comments/1nyp6t3/zelenskyy_putin_mocks_the_west_world_has_failed/nhwfu5v/

 Notice the abscience of links, author names, book titles, etc. Just disposable commenting, no call to get on the same page.
 Trump rules with fiction storytelling, Truth Social is anti-truth, anti-reality.
-Published September 9, 2014 ... one URL click away, but somehoe for ELEVEN FULL YEARS, Reddit can't keep *eye on the ball* to learn about nonfiction and the War Against Nonfiction. https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/
+Published September 9, 2014 ... one URL click away, but somehow for ELEVEN FULL YEARS, Reddit can't keep *eye on the ball* to learn about nonfiction and the War Against Nonfiction. https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/

 https://old.reddit.com/r/worldnews/comments/1nyp6t3/zelenskyy_putin_mocks_the_west_world_has_failed/nhwmojs/